 2. Dry the Wood as Much as Possible

 Dry the wood by increasing the ambient temperature around it with a hairdryer or exposing it to sunlight.
 The increased heat, exposure to sunlight, and dry air will make the wood dry faster.

 Apply one (1) thin stain-blocking primer over the wooden surface before applying the wood stain.
 The primer coating prevents the surface moisture from affecting the new stain finish but also covers the surface texture and patterns.

 Apply two (2) wood stain coatings once the wooden surface completely dries.
 Wait until one coat dries before applying the next one.

 Seal the stained wood finish with polyurethane or varnish to increase its durability and moisture-resistance.

 How Long After Rain Can You Stain Wood?

-You should wait at least 3 days after rainfall before you stain a wet wood or deck.
+You must wait at least 3 days after rainfall before you can stain wood or deck.
 Especially, if the wood doesn’t have any moisture-resistant layer on it.

-If there is a moisture-resistant layer on the wood, let the wood dry for 24 hours before staining.
-The moisture-resistant layer on the wood prevents the wood grain from absorbing high moisture content.
+If there is a moisture-resistant layer on the wood, let the wood dry for 24 hours.
+The moisture-resistant coating prevents the wood grain from absorbing high moisture content.
 So the wood will dry faster and can be stained sooner.